 - Wash your hands often with soap and warm water for at least 20 seconds – hand sanitizer is a second option.
 Watch this example of how to properly wash your hands, or get the recipe to make your own hand sanitizer.

 - Don’t touch your mouth, nose or eyes, especially with unwashed hands.

 - Avoid contact with people who are sick.

 - If you are sick, stay at home.

 - Cover your mouth and nose with a tissue or sleeve when coughing or sneezing – DON’T cough or sneeze into your hands.
 Wash your hands afterwards.

 - Clean and disinfect frequently touched objects in your home, car and workplace.

 - If you are traveling overseas, make sure to follow CDC guidelines at wwwnc.cdc.gov/travel.

 Do I need to buy masks or sanitizers?

-Hand sanitizer and surface sanitizers (or cleaning) wipes may be helpful to have on hand when immediate hand washing or soap and water are not available.
-Stockpiling is not advised as the entire community requires adequate supplies to minimize the spread of the infection.
-It should be noted that soap and water are effective for washing hands and high touch surfaces.
+Hand sanitizer and surface sanitizers (or cleaning wipes) are helpful to have when washing your hands with soap and water is not an option.
+Stockpiling is not advised because everyone in our community needs access to these supplies to minimize the spread of COVID-19.
+Soap and water can also be used to clean high touch surfaces.